FenrirSec/Documentation/about_fenrir.md

 Hosting in-house training sessions was one of the reasons of the creation of fenrir.pro (the company), I've been designing a few training sessions since then and creating online content.

 Training sessions are done on site as of today, at the client's location.

-I'd like to have them available online someday.

 ## Content creation